Derwent Valley Villa

 Awards

-The architecture defines a variety of linked garden spaces, each of different scale, orientation and outlook.
+The architecture defines three garden spaces, each of different scale, orientation and outlook.